-OCAC participates in a cross-registration program with other members of the Oregon Independent Colleges Association (OICA).
+OCAC participates in a cross-registration program with other members of the OAICU (Oregon Alliance of independent Colleges and Universities).
 Under this program, full-time OCAC students may enroll in one undergraduate course per semester at another OICA campus without paying additional tuition.
 Students may not cross-register for a course already offered at OCAC unless there is a legitimate scheduling conflict.
 Further details on the cross-registration program and a complete list of participating institutions are available from the registrar at email@example.com.

 Students may apply to spend a semester in a similar degree program at one of 35 participating AICAD institutions located in the US and Canada.
 AICAD Exchange students remain registered at OCAC, thus retaining residency and student aid eligibility while receiving credit towards completion of the OCAC degree.
 For further details about the program, contact the registrar at firstname.lastname@example.org.

 Student Handbook >